DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book something through one of our links.

 Wandering out of our hotel, jet-lagged and cranky from our flight, our plan was to grab some food from a nearby deli and get some sleep.
 But, oh, the Gaixample!
 It was practically calling us – and how could we refuse?

-The Gaixample (pronounced “gai-sham-ple”) is the nickname given to Barcelona's gay neighbourhood, located in the “Eixample” area.
+The Gaixample (pronounced “gai-sham-ple”) is the nickname given to Barcelona's gay neighborhood, located in the “Eixample” area.
 The majority of the gay bars and clubs of Barcelona are located right here.
-This is where you'll see lots of same-sex couples walking the streets holding hands, rainbow flags proudly flying in the wind – it's almost like stepping into the middle of a Pride parade!
+This is where you'll see lots of gay couples walking the streets holding hands, rainbow flags proudly flying in the wind – it's almost like stepping into the middle of a Pride parade!
 Yet, it still manages to hold onto a unique charm that feels so divinely Spanish.

 Getting around Barcelona

-Barcelona is a big city with public transport links including bus, metro, trams and trains.
+Barcelona is a big city with public transport links including bus, metro, trams, and trains.
 To make life easier when exploring, we like to use the Hola BCN public transport ticket because with just one payment you have a card that gives you unlimited access to the entire transport system for up to five days!

 Gay hotels in Barcelona

 When it comes to picking a gay friendly hotel in Barcelona, the rule of real estate comes into play.
 It's all about location location location!
 We recommend basing yourself in or around the Gaixample gay area of Barcelona.
-Hotels in this area are more than accustomed to dealing with LGBTQ travellers, so there'll be no issue about having a double bed.
+Hotels in this area are more than accustomed to dealing with LGBTQ travelers, so there'll be no issue about having a double bed.